CoderChirag/DevOps-Learning/main/readme.md

 For more detailed study of linux refer to the [Linux branch](https://github.com/CoderChirag/DevOps-Learning/tree/linux)

+# 5. Bash Scripting

+So now that we have learnt about linux in detailed by referring to the [Linux branch](https://github.com/CoderChirag/DevOps-Learning/tree/linux), so now we can move ahead to **bash scripting**.
+**Bash Scripting** is a process of writing scripts in linux to automate the day-to-day tasks in linux.
+For the detailed study of **bash scripting**, refer to the [bash-scripting branch](https://github.com/CoderChirag/DevOps-Learning/tree/bash-scripting).

-# 5. Initial Server Setup with Ubuntu 18.04
+# 6. Initial Server Setup with Ubuntu 18.04

 ## Introduction

 -   After creating a new Ubuntu 18.04 server (on Physical Machine, **not** on vagrant VM), you should take some configuration steps as part of an initial server setup in order to increase security and facilitate management later.
 -   For the details of the Initial Server Setup when using a physical machine instead of a Vagrant VM, go to [ubuntu-server-setup branch](https://github.com/CoderChirag/DevOps-Learning/tree/ubuntu-server-setup)

-# 6. UFW Essentials: Common Firewall Rules and Commands
+# 7. UFW Essentials: Common Firewall Rules and Commands

 -   **UFW (uncomplicated firewall)** is a firewall configuration tool that runs on top of `iptables`, included by default within Ubuntu distributions.
 -   It provides a streamlined interface for configuring common firewall use cases via the command line.

 For detailed study of _UFW_ refer to the [ufw branch](https://github.com/CoderChirag/DevOps-Learning/tree/ufw)

-# 7. Apache Web Server
+# 8. Apache Web Server

 ## Introduction